 Below: Comparison of the larger lower stem leaves (top leaf) with the mid to upper stem leaves (bottom leaf).
 Both are stalkless, smooth surfaced with prominent lateral veins.

 Below: The leaf underside is paler in color, prominently shows the lateral veins and shows fine hair on the leaf margin.

 Below: The characteristics of cultivated Garden Phlox are a rounded flower panicle.
 The plants at Eloise Butler are white.

 Below: Garden Phlox in the Upland Garden.

 Notes: The first specific mention of Garden Phlox in the Garden is in Eloise Butler's log for Oct.
 15, 1914 when she notes planting one near 'the others' so this is not the first appearance.
-On 26 Sept, 1917 she brought in 3 plants from Groveland Park in St. Paul.
-The existing white flowered plants in the Upland Garden probably arrived by avian seed delivery or planting by Martha Crone.
+On 26 Sept.
+1917 she brought in 3 plants from Groveland Park in St. Paul.
+The existing white flowered plants in the Upland Garden probably arrived by avian seed delivery or by a planting by Martha Crone that she did not note in her log.
 Garden Phlox is native to certain states in the Eastern United States from Pennsylvania to Florida, west as far as Illinois and Louisiana.
 In Minnesota it, particularly the white flower version, is considered by both the U of M Herbarium and the MN DNR to be an introduced plant that has escaped from Garden cultivation or has purposely been planted.
 The three native species of Phlox found in Minnesota are noted above in 'comparisons'.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.